python-discord/sir-lancebot/CONTRIBUTING.md

 2. Your pull request must solve an issue created or approved by a staff member.
 These will be labeled with the `approved` label.
 Feel free to suggest issues of your own, which staff can review for approval.
 3. **No force-pushes** or modifying the Git history in any way.
 4. If you have direct access to the repository, **create a branch for your changes** and create a pull request for that branch.
 If not, create a branch on a fork of the repository and create a pull request from there.
-    * It's common practice for a repository to reject direct pushes to `master`, so make branching a habit!
+    * It's common practice for a repository to reject direct pushes to `main`, so make branching a habit!
     * If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.
 5. **Adhere to the prevailing code style**, which we enforce using [`flake8`](http://flake8.pycqa.org/en/latest/index.html) and [`pre-commit`](https://pre-commit.com/).
     * Run `flake8` and `pre-commit` against your code [**before** you push it](https://soundcloud.com/lemonsaurusrex/lint-before-you-push).
 Your commit will be rejected by the build server if it fails to lint.